Getting Started

 Sidebar Navigation

-The left sidebar provides access to all major sections:
+The left sidebar provides access to all major sections of the application:

 | Section | Description |